microsoft/MIDI/README.md

 > has access to GitHub, so we welcome additional suggestions, reports, etc. there for those
 > members of the community.

-## Philosophy
+## Philosophy - why is this Open Source?

 At Microsoft, we believe in the musician and music technology communities.
+We also know that the musician community is a small but highly motivated and interested community, including those who are both musicians and developers.

-We know that standards like MIDI are living standards, with new transports and add-on capabilities added over time.
-The best way to maintain an API which keeps up with the evolving standards and offers early adopters an opportunity to try them out, test, and contribute, is to open source everything that we can, and inviting both internal teams and the community to contribute to MIDI as implemented on Windows.
+We recognize that standards like MIDI are living standards, with new transports and add-on capabilities added over time and that in the past, we haven't been quick to adopt those in released of Windows.

+We propose that the best way to maintain an API which keeps up with the evolving standards and offers early adopters in this community an opportunity to try them out, test, and contribute, is to open source everything that we can, and inviting both internal teams and the community to contribute to MIDI as implemented on Windows.
 We also love the idea of others learning from this source code to implement MIDI 2.0 on embedded devices and other operating systems as they need.

+In short, we believe this project is the best way to continue to develop MIDI on Windows, and to give back to the whole MIDI developer community, regardless of which operating system they prefer.

 ## Feature Set